SeedyROM/node-sequelize-api/README.md

   * or to rename it something else `git clone https://github.com/SeedyROM/node-sequelize-api myproject`
 * Then change directories (`cd`) into the cloned repo.
 * Run `yarn install` or just `yarn` to install dependencies.
-* Migrate the intiial example migrations into the local sqlite development database:
+* Migrate the initial example migrations into the local sqlite development database:
   * `yarn run sequelize db:migrate`
   * You can use `yarn run sequelize ...` to call any `sequelize-cli` commmand you need
 * Then run yarn